 They argued over the strategic situation which ensued in the wake of the ‘retreat’ from Slavyansk.
 Kurginyan is principled, and a genius, and Dugin is principled, and a genius.
 Both are important post-Soviet philosophers which have competing but not necessarily mutually incompatible ideas about Russia and Europe’s Eurasian future.
 But the point is that these are people with direct access to pillars of power in Russian society.

 Let’s put it this way.
 It’s no secret that Dugin and Flores have worked on parallel projects.
-Flores and Jafe Arnold have worked together on at least one project that’s publicly known about, directly under Putin’s official adviser on regional economic integration, Sergey Glaziev.
+Flores has worked on at least one project that’s publicly known about, directly under Putin’s official adviser on regional economic integration, Sergey Glaziev.
 Bentley’s direct and official relationship with Kurginyan is known about.

 Now the connection between Dugin, Kurginyan, Bentley, and Flores is all clear.
 These gentleman disagree about quite a few things.
 This isn’t an ideologically charged debate – it’s a practical one.
 The Saker is doing some bad things with his writing if people who are better plugged in than the Saker, but yet disagree with each other on a range of other things, agree that the Saker is messing up.